cerenkayalar/VCDS2105-ICM/homeworks/homework3.md

 The composition can be an abstraction of a picture you've recently taken or one of your own favorite illustrations/drawings.

 Interaction+Motion: How would that static composition change in time?
-Make some shapes change color/size/position according to the mouse position and mouse state (pressed/not pressed), some shapes can be in constant motion autonomously - remember the example in last class.
+Make some shapes change color/size/position according to the mouse position and mouse state (pressed/not pressed), some shapes can be in constant motion autonomously - [remember the example](https://github.com/cerenkayalar/VCDS2105-ICM/blob/master/inclass/inclass4_eyes.pde) we did in last class.

 Experiment with restrictions using map() function and distance calculation using dist().